SecurityLogMiner/log-collection-documentation/SDA.md

 ## Architectural Goals and Principles

 The main architectural goals and principles are security, scalability, abstraction, and modularity.
-Architectural principles include Maintaining proper software security practices, designing systems into hierarchies, striving for feature flexibility, and performing capable tests to ensure good performance.
+Architectural principles include maintaining proper software security practices, designing systems into hierarchies, striving for feature flexibility, and performing capable tests to ensure good performance.

 <a href="#table-of-contents" style="font-size: smaller;">back to top</a>